When Love Is Not Enough: The Lois Wilson Story: Plot

-In 1914 Lois Burnham, a college-educated woman from an affluent family, meets and falls in love with Bill Wilson, a 19-year-old man of modest means.
-They marry in 1918 and after his return from World War I, the two set out to build a life together.
+In 1914, Lois Burnham, a college-educated woman from an affluent family, meets and falls in love with Bill Wilson, a 19-year-old man of modest means.
+They marry in 1918.
+After his return from World War I, the two set out to build a life together.

-While Lois works as a nurse Bill struggles to find his niche.
-Lois believes that Bill is destined for greatness and despite his increasing reliance on alcohol, she showers him with love and support.

-Eventually, Lois persuades a friend's husband to hire Bill at his financial firm; by 1927, Bill is working on Wall Street and the couple lives a luxurious lifestyle, but despite Lois's valiant efforts to control his drinking, Bill's alcoholism spirals out of control.
-Soon his job, their lifestyle, and their dreams are all gone.
+While Lois works as a nurse, Bill struggles to find his niche.
+Lois believes that Bill is destined for greatness, and despite his increasing reliance on alcohol, she showers him with love and support.
+Eventually, Lois persuades a friend's husband to hire Bill at his financial firm.
+By 1927, Bill is working on Wall Street.
+The couple lives a luxurious lifestyle, but despite Lois's valiant efforts to control his drinking, Bill's alcoholism spirals out of control, and his job, their lifestyle, and their dreams are all gone.

 In 1935, after years of struggling to cover for Bill and trying desperately to manage his disease by herself, Lois finally sees him get and stay sober – not through her help, but from the support of a fellow alcoholic, Dr. Bob Smith.

-As Bill and Bob attain lasting sobriety and co-found Alcoholics Anonymous, Lois begins to feel neglected.
+Bill and Bob attain lasting sobriety and co-found Alcoholics Anonymous.
+During this time, Lois feels neglected.
 Bill manages to stay sober without her help and she now feels isolated and resentful.

-Lois soon discovers she is not alone in her isolation and anger, that there is a vast number of people whose lives and relationships have been devastated because a loved one is an alcoholic or drug addict.
+Lois discovers she is not alone in her isolation and anger, that there is a vast number of people whose lives and relationships have been devastated because a loved one is an alcoholic or drug addict.
 To help herself and others like her, she co-founds Al-Anon in 1951.